shubhamaug02/dev-tinder-ui/README.md

 - Create BrowserRouter > Routes > Route =/ Body > RouteChildren
 - Create an Outlet in your Body Component
 - Create a Footer

+- Create a Login Page
+- Install axios
+- CORS -install cors in backend => add middleware too with configurations: origin, credentials: true
+- Whenever you're making an API call, so pass in axios functions => {withCredentials: true}
+- install @redux/toolkit + react-redux
+- configureStore => Provider => createSlice => add reducer to store
+- Add redux devtools in chrome
+- Login and see if your data is coming properly in the store
+- NavBar should update as soon as user logs in
+- Refactor the code to add constants file + create a components folder